Roberto Cofresí: International manhunt

 De la Torre continued his tour of the municipalities, ordering Rivas to focus on the Cabo Rojo area when he reached Mayagüez.
 The task was given to Lieutenant Antonio Madrona, leader of the Mayagüez garrison.
 Madrona assembled troops and left for Cabo Rojo, launching an operation on June 17 which ended with the arrest of pirate Eustaquio Ventura de Luciano at the home of Juan Francisco.
 The troops came close to capturing a second associate, Joaquín "El Maracaybero" Gómez.
-Madrona then began a surprise attack at Pedernales, finding Cofresí and several associates (including Juan Bey, his brother Ignacio and his brother-in-law Juan Francisco Creitoff).
+Madrona then began a surprise attack at Pedernales, finding Cofresí and several associates (including Juan Bey, Cofresí's brother Ignacio and his brother-in-law Juan Francisco Creitoff).
 The pirates' only option was to flee on foot.
 The Cofresí brothers escaped, but Creitoff and Bey were captured and tried in San Germán.
 Troops later visited Creitoff's house, where they found Cofresí's wife and mother-in-law.
 Under questioning, the women confirmed the brothers' identities.
 The authorities continued searching the homes of those involved and those of their families, where they found quantities of plunder hidden and prepared for sale.
 Madrona also found burned loot on a nearby hill.
 Juan Francisco Cofresí, Ventura de Luciano and Creitoff were sent to San Juan with other suspected associates.
 Of this group the pirate's brother, Luis de Río and Juan Bautista Buyé were prosecuted as accomplices instead of pirates.
 Ignacio was later arrested and also charged as an accomplice.
 The Mattei brothers filed a claim against shopkeeper Francisco Betances that some of his merchandise was cargo from San José y Las Animas.